spencerclingo/startup/notes.md

 ## React Part 1: Routing

 Setting up Vite and React was pretty simple.
-I had a bit of trouble because of conflicting CSS.
-This isn't as straight forward as you would find with Svelte or Vue, but I made it work in the end.
-If there was a ton of CSS it would be a real problem.
-It sure was nice to have the code structured in a more usable way.
+I tend to use in-line styling for my HTML if only one element requires something or if I know that something is quick.
+However, React does not like in-line styling.
+So, I had to refactor everything to be in classes and IDs.
+This wasn't too bad, but took some extra time.

+I also learned how to set up a callable element, such that different pages can call the same table to be printed in the same way.
+This makes it very convenient to change.

 ## React Part 2: Reactivity